wp-plugins/simple-nivoslider/readme.txt

 Fixed a problem of Gallery.

 = 1.3 =
-Can be cooperation with GalleryLink.
+Work with GalleryLink.
-Can be cooperation with MediaLink.
+work with MediaLink.

 = 1.2 =
 Change management screen.